The story of Whiskey Creek Inc. began in Sweden in 1883, with the birth of Oscar Peterson, great-grandfather of company president Brian Peterson.

 At age 19, Oscar immigrated to America, landing in New York and working for a time on the railroad.
 Eventually he stopped off in Sioux City, where he began working for a local farmer.
 He and his wife Marie settled in the area and later purchased a farm down the road from his former employer in Lawton.

 Oscar and Marie had four sons, three of whom became farmers.
-These included Bernice, who bought a neighboring farm in 1941 and set up his own dairy and cattle operation with his wife, Leta, a native of Kansas.
+These included Bernice, who bought a neighboring farm in 1941 and set up his own dairy and cattle operation with his wife, Leta, a native of Independence, Kansas.

 As the business grows, the family remains rooted in, and committed to, the surrounding community.